Always a slightly chubby kid, my heaviest weight at age 15 was the start of 15 more years of insane fad diets, starvation, and eating disorders.

 Looking back, it was crazy.

 For one thing, the ‘cheat’ was never really that bad.
 It could have been something as small as a bite of chocolate.
-It was my unrealistic goals and my anger at myself for ruining the day, leading to binging that was so profoundly self-destructive emotionally and physically.
+It was unrealistic goals and anger at myself for ruining the day, leading to binge eating that was so profoundly self-destructive emotionally and physically.

 And the thought that I would commit to that diet, that life without the foods I loved, just made me obsess over those foods.